New England Journal of Medicine February 06, 2020

 Population

-High-risk current and former smokers aged 55 to 74
+High-risk current or former heavy smokers aged 55-74 years

 Comparator